mikecordes/Unit1CaseStudy/Unit1-MCordes.md

 ### _**Company incorporated**_:

 Plaid is currently a privately held company that was that was founded in 2013.
-Although, there has been speculation that the company will either be acquired or go public.
+Although, there has been recent speculation that the company will either be acquired or go public.

 ### _**Company Founders**_: